Contrast-Security-OSS/docs/content/installation/setup/Installation-quick-start.md

 * The [.NET Framework agent](installation-netinstall.html) analyzes the behavior of .NET web applications running on IIS as users interact with these applications.

-* The [.NET Core agent](installation-netcore.html#netcore-overview) instruments and analyzers applications running in the .NET Core runtime.
+* The [.NET Core agent](installation-netcore.html#netcore-overview) instruments and analyzes applications running in the .NET Core runtime.

 * The [Node agent](installation-node.html#node-overview) analyzes the behavior of Node.js web applications by using established techniques, such as source-to-source compilation, to intercept and add Contrast's sensors to an application prior to execution.